Blog

 How Erlotinib Is Taken

 This medication is taken orally once daily and should be taken on an empty stomach, at least 1 hour before or 2 hours after food.
 It is also preferable to take the medication at the same time every day.
 If a patient misses a dose, they should take it as soon as they remember.
-If it is close to the timing of the next dose, the missed dose should be skipped and the patient should continue with the next dose at the scheduled time.
+If it is close to the next dose, the missed dose should be skipped, and the patient should continue with the next dose at the scheduled time.
 Do not take two doses at once or extra doses.

 Dosage

-Erlotinib comes in three strengths, as 25 mg, 100 mg, and 150 mg tablets.
+Erlotinib comes in three strengths: 25 mg, 100 mg, and 150 mg tablets.

 Speak to a Specialist About Copay Assistance